 You can also bet the “over/under” line on the total number of points both teams will score in the game.
 The over/under for March Madness games can vary widely, from the high 110s to the low 160s.

 Besides betting on the outcome of a game, you can also wager on proposition bets (or “props”) surrounding particular teams or individual players.
-These markets typically concern results within the game rather than the game’s outcome.
+But what are prop bets?
+Simply stated, these markets typically concern results within the game rather than the game’s outcome.

 For example, you could bet on a Syracuse player to score over or under 15.5 points in a specific game.
 Or you could wager on the Orangemen as a team to finish with over or under 48.5 rebounds.